 This prospectus contains estimates, projections and other information concerning our industry, our business and the markets for our product candidates.
 We obtained the industry, market and similar data set forth in this prospectus from our own internal estimates and research and from academic and industry research, publications, surveys and studies conducted by third parties, including governmental agencies.
 Information that is based on estimates, forecasts, projections, market research or similar methodologies is inherently subject to uncertainties and actual events or circumstances may differ materially from events and circumstances that are assumed in this information.
 While we believe that the data we use from third parties is reliable, we have not separately verified these data.
 Although we are responsible for all of the disclosure contained in this prospectus and we believe the information from third party sources included in this prospectus is reliable, such information is inherently imprecise.
-The industry in which we operate is subject to a high degree of uncertainty and risk due to a variety of factors, including those expressed in the estimates made by the independent parties and by us.
+The industry in which we operate is subject to a high degree of uncertainty and risk due to a variety of factors, including those described in the section titled "Risk Factors."
+These and other factors could cause results to differ materially from those expressed in the estimates made by the independent parties and by us.
 Further, while we believe our internal research is reliable, such research has not been verified by any third party.
 You are cautioned not to give undue weight to any such information, projections and estimates.